A little history beforehand

 - it must consist of at least 25% Fruit/vegetable content exist

-- for citrus fruits and very intensive vegetables, the percentage may be reduced to 15% or 10%
+- in the case of citrus fruits and very intensive vegetables, the proportion may be reduced to 15% and 10%, respectively

 - there are also other variants, whereby the main ingredient, the sorbet, gives the name to the sorbet (e.g. champagne sorbet)